International recognition of Bangladesh: India

+Bangladesh had received implied recognition from India when they set up their first diplomatic missions in Kolkata and Delhi in September 1971; however, the official recognition didn't come until two months later.

 Myanmar

 Myanmar (Burma) was one of the first countries to recognize Bangladesh.

-USA and USSR
+US and USSR

 The United States supported Pakistan both politically and materially.
 US President Richard Nixon denied getting involved in the situation, saying that it was an internal matter of Pakistan, but when Pakistan's defeat seemed certain, Nixon sent the aircraft carrier USS Enterprise to the Bay of Bengal, a move deemed by the Indians as a nuclear threat.
 Enterprise arrived on station on 11 December 1971.
-Declassified Indian Air Force documents reveal the Indians were planning a kamikaze like strike attack using B1 Canbbera Bombers, however, on 6 and 13 December, the Soviet Navy dispatched two groups of ships, armed with nuclear missiles, from Vladivostok; they trailed US Task Force 74 in the Indian Ocean from 18 December until 7 January 1972.
+Declassified Indian Air Force documents reveal the Indians were planning a kamikaze-like strike attack using B1 Canberra bombers; however, on 6 and 13 December, the Soviet Navy dispatched two groups of ships, armed with nuclear missiles, from Vladivostok; they trailed US Task Force 74 in the Indian Ocean from 18 December until 7 January 1972.

 Nixon and Henry Kissinger feared Soviet expansion into South and Southeast Asia.
 Pakistan was a close ally of the People's Republic of China, with whom Nixon had been negotiating a rapprochement and which he intended to visit in February 1972.
-Nixon feared that an Indian invasion of West Pakistan would mean total Soviet domination of the region, and that it would seriously undermine the global position of the United States and the regional position of America's new tacit ally, China.
+Nixon feared that an Indian invasion of West Pakistan would mean total Soviet domination of the region, which in turn would seriously undermine the global position of the United States and the regional position of America's new tacit ally, China.
 To demonstrate to China the bona fides of the United States as an ally, and in direct violation of the US Congress-imposed sanctions on Pakistan, Nixon sent military supplies to Pakistan and routed them through Jordan and Iran, while also encouraging China to increase its arms supplies to Pakistan.
-The Nixon administration also ignored reports it received of the genocidal activities of the Pakistani Army in East Pakistan, most notably the Blood telegram.
+The Nixon administration also ignored reports it received of Pakistan Army's genocidal activities in East Pakistan, most notably the Blood telegram.

 The Soviet Union supported Bangladesh and Indian armies, as well as the Mukti Bahini during the war, recognising that the independence of Bangladesh would weaken the position of its rivals – the United States and China.
 It gave assurances to India that if a confrontation with the United States or China developed, the USSR would take countermeasures.
 This was enshrined in the Indo-Soviet friendship treaty signed in August 1971.
 The Soviets also sent a nuclear submarine to ward off the threat posed by USS Enterprise in the Indian Ocean.

 At the end of the war, the Warsaw Pact countries were among the first to recognise Bangladesh.
 The Soviet Union accorded recognition to Bangladesh on 25 January 1972.
 The United States delayed recognition for some months, before according it on 8 April 1972.